tangowithfoxtrot/arch-config/README.md

 I redirect the output of those into `pkglist.yml` and `pkglist_aur.yml` files, combine, and sort the package list.
 Then, I use the `imperative_deletion.sh` script to remove packages that were not declared in `./vars/packages.yml`.
 This script gets ran by `imperative-deletion.service`, a systemd service that runs on boot.

-The end result is that any packages installed declaratively get removed by the next boot.
+The end result is that any packages installed imperatively get removed by the next boot.
 It's an incomplete, hacky solution, but I plan to clean this up to make it easier to use and expand the functionality to more than just declarative package management.

 ## Setup
 Install `ansible`